Russia pummels Ukraine’s No. 2 city as convoy nears Kyiv - NewsBreak

 “It is a nightmare, and it seizes you from the inside very strongly.
 This cannot be explained with words,” said Kharkiv resident Ekaterina Babenko, taking shelter in a basement with neighbors for a fifth straight day.
 “We have small children, elderly people and frankly speaking it is very frightening.”

-U.N. humanitarian coordinator Martin Griffiths said the bombing had damaged water pipes and electrical lines.
-“Hundreds of thousands of families are without drinking water,” he said.

-Russian attacks on Mariupol seriously wounded several people Tuesday, and at a checkpoint outside the Black Sea city of Odesa, the body of a man lay sprawled on a highway next a car whose back seat was covered in blood.

-A Ukrainian military official said Belarusian troops joined the war Tuesday in the Chernihiv region in the north, without providing details.
+A Ukrainian military official said Belarusian troops joined the war Tuesday in the Chernihiv region, without providing details.
 But just before that, Belarusian President Alexander Lukashenko said his country had no plans to join the fight.

-In Kharkiv, explosions burst one after another through a residential area in a video verified by the AP.
+One after the other, explosions burst through a residential area of Kharkiv in one video verified by the AP.
 In the background, a man pleaded with a woman to leave, and a woman cried.

 Determined for life to go on despite the attacks, hospital workers transferred a Kharkiv maternity ward to a bomb shelter.
 Amid makeshift electrical sockets and mattresses piled up against the walls, pregnant women paced the crowded space, accompanied by the cries of dozens of newborns.